kubasse/PhotoSave/README.md

 # PhotoSave
-It is an android application which uploads photo from camera or gallery to Firebase Storage.
+It is An Android app that sends photos from camera or gallery to Firebase Storage.

 # Built with:
 * Android Studio
 * Java
 * Google Firebase API
 * Firebase Storage
+* Firebase Authentication with Google Account

 # How it works: